What is a hash function?

 Digital signatures are used to provide source authentication, integrity authentication and support for non-repudiation.
 Digital signatures are used in conjunction with hash functions and are computed on data of any length (up to a limit that is determined by the hash function).

 The algorithms differ most significantly in the security strengths that are provided for the data being hashed.
 Security strength is defined in NIST SP 800-57 Pt1 Rev 4 as “the amount of work (that is, the number of operations) that is required to break a cryptographic algorithm or system.”
 In order to determine the appropriate hash functions that may be employed in an application, the minimum security strength index is a factor to consider along with the algorithm, scheme or application in which the hash function is used.
-Below table, adapted from NIST SP 800-57 Pt 1 Rev 4 lists the approved hash functions that can be used to provide the identified security strength for various hash-function applications.
+The table below, adapted from NIST SP 800-57 Pt 1 Rev 4, lists the approved hash functions that can be used to provide the identified security strength for various hash-function applications.

-It is very important to note that SHA-1 is mentioned only for legacy purposes, since it has been deprecated by NIST in May 2011 due to known collision attacks.
+It is very important to note that SHA-1 is mentioned only for legacy purposes, since it was deprecated by NIST in May 2011 due to known collision attacks.
 In addition, all major browser and software vendors like Microsoft, Mozilla and Google have already phased out the use of SHA-1 hashing systems.

 A hash function attack is an attempt to find two input strings of a hash function that produce the same hash result.
 A collision occurs when two distinct pieces of data—a document, a binary, or a website’s certificate—hash to the same digest as shown above.
 In practice, collisions should never occur for secure hash functions.
 However if the hash algorithm has some flaws, as SHA-1 does, a well-funded attacker can craft a collision.
 The attacker could then use this collision to deceive systems that rely on hashes into accepting a malicious file in place of its benign counterpart.
 For example, two insurance contracts with drastically different terms.

-The odds of a collision attack are extremely low, especially for functions with a large output size such as lengthy and widespread document formats or protocols but as available computational power increases, the ability to attack hash functions becomes more feasible.
+The odds of a collision attack are extremely low, especially for functions with a large output size such as lengthy and widespread document formats or protocols.
+But as available computational power increases, the ability to attack hash functions becomes more feasible.

 How does the above translate into an attack?
 If the “bad” file is malware or a forged document, like a certificate designed to guarantee the authenticity of a website, an attacker could have their malware or their fake website trusted by any system that checks SHA-1 hashes to verify.
 Another use case could be if you are using application whitelisting on your computer, which uses hashes to verify that the files are what they claim to be.
 It could be possible for a malware file to have the same hash as for a legitimate file or some trusted application and allow itself to be whitelisted, granting privileges into your computer.